fippo/warp-snap-sped/draft-hancke-webrtc-snap.md

 # Security Considerations

 SNAP removes SCTP's anti-amplification mechanism in order to accelerate connection startup.
-However, when SCTP runs atop DTLS as specified in {RFC8261}, any attempt to send junk traffic over SCTP will fail as it will not be properly encrypted.
+However, when SCTP runs atop DTLS as specified in {{RFC8261}}, any attempt to send junk traffic over SCTP will fail as it will not be properly encrypted.
 Therefore SNAP does not add any new amplification risk.

-Exposing the content of the SCTP INIT, in particular the “Initiate Tag”, in the SDP does not introduce new security concerns since running SCTP atop DTLS protects against the off-path attacks described in {Section 5.3.1 of RFC9260}.
+Exposing the content of the SCTP INIT, in particular the “Initiate Tag”, in the SDP does not introduce new security concerns since running SCTP atop DTLS protects against the off-path attacks described in {{Section 5.3.1 of RFC9260}}.

 Exposing the content of the SCTP init tag to the application layer, e.g. Javascript applications or the signaling channel in the case of WebRTC does allow these to add or remove variable length parameters.
 Since these parameters